CambridgeNuclear/SCONE/docs/User Manual.rst

       map { type materialMap; materials (fuel water cladding reflector fuelGd); undefBin T; }

-* multiMap, ensamble of multiple 1D maps
+* multiMap, ensemble of multiple 1D maps

   - maps: list of the names of the maps that will compose the ``multiMap``.
 This is followed by dictionaries that define the requested maps